populationgenomics/tob-wgs/scripts/rv_expression_association/README.md

 ## Analysis plan

-The overall goal of these scripts is to run a gene-set association test to test for an association between i) a number of rare genetic variants located around a gene and ii) the expression level of the gene itself (in a given cell type).
+The overall goal of these scripts is to run a gene-set association test to test for an association between i) a number of rare genetic variants located in and around a gene and ii) the expression level of the gene itself (in a given cell type).

-At first, I am testing specifically one chromosome 22 gene (_IGLL5_), in naive B cells.
+At first, I am testing specifically one chromosome 22 gene (_VPREB3_), in naive B cells.
 I consider variants located at most 50kb up or down-stream of the gene body (including those within the gene itself).
 Later, I'll want to run this for many genes.

 ### Overview
 This folder contains three scripts:
-* [igll5_vep.py](igll5_vep.py) is a Python script which takes a MT + HT object, filters relevant variants (detail below) and exports to plink files
+* [get_vep_variants.py](get_vep_variants.py) is a Python script which takes a MT + HT object, filters relevant variants (detail below) and exports to plink files
 * [prepare_inputs.py](prepare_inputs.py) is a Python script which takes in genotype and expression files and prepares the input files to run SKAT
-* [run_SKAT.R](run_SKAT.R) is an R script that runs SKAT using the inputs generated from the previous script
+* [run_SKAT.R](run_SKAT.R) is an R script that runs SKAT using the inputs generated from the previous scripts and returns association p-values

 ### Step 1 - select genetic variants

-At the moment, I have subsetted both the MT object and the [VEP](https://asia.ensembl.org/info/docs/tools/vep/index.html)-annotated object manually, using [this script](https://github.com/populationgenomics/analysis-runner/blob/main/scripts/subset_matrix_table.py) to a specific genomic region around this one specific gene (IGLL5), _e.g._, for the VEP-annotated hail table (from local version of populationgenomics/analysis-runner/scripts/):
+At the moment, I have subsetted both the MT object and the [VEP](https://asia.ensembl.org/info/docs/tools/vep/index.html)-annotated object manually, using [this script](https://github.com/populationgenomics/analysis-runner/blob/main/scripts/subset_matrix_table.py) to a specific genomic region around this one specific gene (_VPREB3_), _e.g._, for the VEP-annotated hail table (from local version of populationgenomics/analysis-runner/scripts/):
 ```
 analysis-runner --dataset tob-wgs \
     --description "subset vep annotated ht" \
     --output-dir "v0" --access-level standard \
     python3 subset_hail_table.py -i gs://cpg-tob-wgs-main/tob_wgs_vep/104/vep104.3_GRCh38.ht \
-    --chr chr22 --pos 22837780-22946111 --out IGLL5_50K_window_vep
+    --chr chr22 --pos 23702743-23804425 --out VPREB3_50K_window_vep
 ```
 To get the interval, for now in a notebook:
 ```